Louis-Simon Boizot: Biography

 Boizot was the son of Antoine Boizot, a designer at the Gobelins manufacture of tapestry.
 At sixteen, he became a student at the Académie royale de peinture et de sculpture and worked in the atelier of the sculptor René-Michel Slodtz (1705–1764), with whom Houdon also trained.
 Boizot took the Prix de Rome for sculpture in 1762, for a sojourn at the French Academy in Rome (1765–70).

 On his return to Paris he married Marguerite Virginie Guibert, daughter of the sculptor Honoré Guibert.
-He was admitted to the Académie royale de peinture et de sculpture in 1778 and exhibited at the annual salons until 1800.
+He was admitted to the Académie royale de peinture et de sculpture in 1778 and exhibited at the annual Paris Salon until 1800.
 His portrait busts of Louis XVI and Joseph II, executed during the Emperor's visit to his sister Marie Antoinette, were executed in 1777 and reproduced in biscuit porcelain at Sèvres.
 A subtly nuanced decorative panel in very low relief, an allegory of Les Eléments, ca. 1783 is at the Getty Museum.

 In 1787, a royal commission from the comte d’Angiviller director of the Bâtiments du Roi, for a series of heroic statues of illustrious French men for Versailles, resulted in Boizot's bust of Racine.
 Boizot was one of the main artists whose work was included in the collection of the Comédie-Française at the end of the 18th century.
 Others were Jean-Baptiste d'Huez, Jean-Joseph Foucou, Augustin Pajou and Pierre-François Berruer.